 - 2.13.
 Early competition is competition that occurs prior to the detailed design, surveying and consenting phases of a large project. - 2.14.
 We do not have any specific projects identified that exceed, or have the potential to exceed, the £50 million threshold identified for early competition in our RIIO-ED2 Business Plan.
-We will continue to review this position as we receive further clarity on the UK's decarbonisation pathways and the potential for more and larger projects to be considered.
+However, we will continue to review this position as we receive further clarity on the UK's decarbonisation pathways and the potential for different criteria to be applied during the identification phase for projects to be considered. - 2.15.
+To support the advancement of competition in this area, we are putting forward one of our Load Related Expenditure projects Isles of Scilly Power Station to see how bringing forward competition might apply to distribution network investment.